schism-dev/schism/docs/input-output/param.md

 - `nstep_wwm=1` (int): call WWM every `nstep_wwm` time steps;
 - `hmin_radstress=1.0` (double): minimum total water depth in meters used only in radiation stress calculation; the radiation stress is zero if `local depth <hmin_radstress`.

+In addition, there are parameters related to Vortex Formalism of Bennice and Ardhuin (2008).

 ### ics=1 (int)
 Coordinate frame flag.
 If `ics=1`, Cartesian coordinates are used; if `ics=2`, both `hgrid.ll` and `hgrid.gr3` use degrees latitude/longitude (and they should be identical to each other in this case).